-A landlord of a mobile home park (also called a manufactured dwelling park) or floating home marina must have written rules and regulations about how tenants use the rented space and park or marina facilities, and they must be attached to the Statement of Policy given to facility tenants when they move in.
+A landlord of a mobile home park (also called a manufactured dwelling park) or floating home marina must have written rules and regulations about how tenants use the rented space and park or marina facilities, and they must be attached to the Statement of Policy given to tenants when they move in.
 Rules and regulations are considered to be a part of the rental agreement (which also must be in writing).
 These rules and regulations do not need to be the same for all tenants at all times, so long as the rules are applied fairly.
 Your landlord may enforce a rule or regulation only if it promotes the convenience, safety or welfare of the tenants; protects the landlord’s property from abusive use; or helps all tenants have fair use of shared services and facilities.
 The rule or regulation must also meet all of the following criteria:

 A landlord may waive his or her right to enforce a rule, by accepting performance by the tenant that varies from the terms of the rule or by accepting rent for at least 3 months while knowing that the tenant is not complying with the rule, such as by having a prohibited pet.
 A landlord can avoid waiving a rule by giving the tenant a written warning notice.
 A facility landlord never waives the right to enforce a rule regarding maintenance of the dwelling or the space.

 Manufactured dwelling and floating home facility landlords may also issue reasonable occupancy guidelines.
 If your landlord chooses to have such a rule, the rule must be based on reasonable factors.
 Such factors may include the size of the dwelling and that of the rented space.
 Other reasonable factors to consider would be any discriminatory impact on groups legally protected against discrimination based on race, color, religion, sex, sexual orientation, national origin, marital status, familial status, source of income or disability, and limitations placed on utility services governed by a water or sewage permit.
-Any occupancy guideline may not be more restrictive than limiting occupancy to 2 people per bedroom of the dwelling.
+Any occupancy guideline may not be more restrictive than limiting occupancy to two people per bedroom of the dwelling.

 Tenants may use any common areas or facilities for any lawful activity, including tenant association meetings or tenant organizing.
 The landlord may impose reasonable restrictions on the time and manner of use, including requiring a deposit to ensure that the area is not damaged or left unclean.
 But the landlord may not require tenants to acquire a bond or insurance policy as a condition for using common areas or facilities in the park or marina.

 A manufactured dwelling or floating home facility landlord may propose rule changes, including those that greatly change the original agreement with a tenant.
-The landlord must simply give notice of the rule or regulation change to all tenants in the facility not already subject to the proposed rule.
+The landlord must simply give written notice of the rule or regulation change to all tenants in the facility not already subject to the proposed rule.
 Unless a majority of tenants not already subject to the rule object in writing within 30 days of the date the notice was served, the change becomes effective for all tenants no less than 60 days after the date the notice was served by the landlord.
 One tenant per rented space may object to the proposed rule change, either by an individual written objection to the landlord or by signing a petition with other tenants.
 Sometimes a tenant may sign more than one petition or sign a petition and file a separate objection.
 In such cases, the tenant's most recent vote will count and the earlier ones will not.
 The landlord’s notice must include a copy of any old rule and the proposed change, as well as a form describing the tenant’s right to vote on the change.
 This right to vote provision does not apply to rent increases.

 Sometimes landlords will seek to change the rules by offering the tenants a new rental agreement with new rules.
 Existing tenants are not required to accept or sign this new agreement.

-Legal editor: John VanLandingham October 2011
+Legal editor: John VanLandingham August 2013.